 Those who dedicated their lives to serving are now left vulnerable to debt

 Serving in the military doesn’t guarantee stable finances, says a new study from financial wellness service Zebit.
-Sixty-five percent of participants say they feel stressed about their financial situation, and that’s not the worst part…
+Sixty-five percent of participants say they feel stressed about their military debt and financial situation.
+And that’s not the worst part…

-- Over two-thirds would resort to using a credit card as means to pay for a $500-$1,000 purchase (67 percent)
+- 67 percent would resort to using a credit card as means to pay for a $500-$1,000 purchase

-- Nearly half have credit card debt (44 percent) and nearly a third owe $5,000 or more (29 percent)
+- 44 percent have credit card debt.
+Nearly a third owe $5,000 or more (29 percent)